HigginTown/HouseDivided/README.md

   - Now that we have an influence ranking, we can finally begin to simulate the thought experiment. [predictions_information.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/predictions_information.png) compares the strategies in the thought experiment detailed above.
 The strategy is a straightforward, iterative process.

+  Consider the following:

+  We will compare two strategies (plans) for simulating the thought experiment.

   In order to justify that that the rank-ordered list by our influence score is the best way to select senators, we need, at least, Plan 1 to perform better than Plan 2:

   For both plans, we will fit a model using a subset of senators of size `n`, starting with `n = 1`, as the features, and the final outcome as the target.
 Then we plot the accuracy given the number of senators included for `n` in the interval `[1,100]`.
 The different plans describe the order in which we add senators to the model features.
 My hypothesis is that the influence score rank order is optimal.